Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: Introduction

 In this work, we consider a complex problem, in which a set of nodes must deliver a set of \textit{shared} messages to a central controller, without inter-node communication or retransmissions.
-Unlike conventional random access scenarios, where each node transmits its own independent data, the presence of shared messages introduces additional complexity.
+Unlike conventional random access with independent data, shared messages introduces unique complexity.
 Specifically, these messages are distributed among random subsets of nodes, indicating that multiple nodes may simultaneously attempt to transmit the same message over shared communication opportunities.
 We refer to the nodes that have to send one or more messages in the current time slot as the \textit{active nodes}, and all the nodes that have to send the same message belong to the same \textit{active set}.
 Complexity arises because nodes need to coordinate who should transmit a shared message and over which transmission opportunity without retransmissions or central coordination, and the network must rely on implicit mechanisms to ensure each shared message is delivered successfully.
+This is further complicated by the fact that these active sets are completely unknown to the individual nodes.
 In this case, a practical mitigation is permitting \emph{message repetition} across communication opportunities (e.g., IRSA-type schemes \cite{irsa}) to increase the chance that at least one copy of each shared message finds a collision-free opportunity.